Skip to main content

 • eliminate freshwater withdrawals at the Zohr site

-• reduce freshwater withdrawals by 80% at the Abu Rudeis site.
+• reduce freshwater withdrawals at the Abu Rudeis site.

 Research on sustainable water management with CNR Metaponto